-The official paper style for graduate degrees is APA style: Publication Manual of the American Psychological Association by the American Psychological Association, 6th Edition.
-All papers in the graduate programs will be written in APA format.
+The official paper style for the MOL, MNA, MED and MAT graduate degrees is APA style: Publication Manual of the American Psychological Association by the American Psychological Association, 7th Edition.
+All papers in the graduate programs, apart from the History and English graduate courses, will be written in APA format.
 While the manual includes everything necessary for a paper, it is not always easy to find specific information.
 You may use the following helpful websites for APA style: